Azurenian/azurevault/README.md

 # Azurevault - Laboratory Task 4
-To Preview the Website, you can use the link below:
+To Preview the Website, you can use the link below (It may take a while to fully load):

 https://htmlpreview.github.io/?https://github.com/Azurenian/azurevault/blob/main/index.html